devcybiko/gregsmithwiki/content/computing/cheatsheets/sql-cheatsheet.md

 2. (databases are inconsistent across platforms regarding upper/lower case sensitivity)
 3. use the name 'id' for your primary key
 4. use the name \<tablename>_id for foreign keys
-5. use '_' to separate words
+5. use '_' to separate words in table and column names
+6. make all tables plural - using the letter 's'
+7. (for example 'persons' not 'people')
 ```
 CREATE TABLE persons (
     id int,